tiksem/KotlinSpirit/README.md

 Note: `toRule` is used to convert the grammar to a rule.

 # Thread safety
 A compiled parser is completely thread-safe, you can access it from different threads at the same time.
 And it's lock-free as well.
-However, if you use grammar or lazy rules in your rule, Parser creates a copy of your rule for each thread internally.
-You don't need to worry about it a lot, KotlinSpirit does all the job underhood.
-However, it may affect performance slightly.
+However if you use callbacks or getRange or getRangeResult in your rule, there are some edges cases you should consider.
+Callbacks and getRange hooks are not synchronized, so they might be called from different threads, when you call your parser functions from different threads.
+But it's totally safe to use callbacks or getRange or getRangeResult in Grammar or Replacer, because a copy of your Grammar/Replace is created for each thread.

 # Debugging
 KotlinSpirit has a debugging engine included, which makes it easier to debug errors in your parser.
 To enable debugging you need to call `debug()` on your root rule.